To get the best experience while viewing this site, it is recommended that you upgrade to a modern browser version of Chrome or Firefox.

 Hypothalamus

-Controls the making of LH/FSH in the pituitary gland
+Controls the release of LH/FSH in the pituitary gland.

 Corticotropin-releasing hormone (CRH)